- What is the requirement for living on campus?

 University withdrawal must be done when you need to drop/withdraw from all courses and leave the university.
 Students who are planning to drop all courses and leave the university, for any reason, need to go to the Registrar’s Office located at Bear Central in the Campus Commons or call 970-351-4862.
 Students are required to complete an exit survey before the withdrawal will be processed.
 Unless this procedure is followed, students will receive failing grades in all courses.

-Housing and Dining Services will charge a daily rate (per diem) to students who withdraw from the fall semester by November 9, 2020 and from the spring semester by April 9, 2020.
+Residents must check-out of their residence hall within 48 hours of submitting the Exit Form.
+Housing and Dining Services will charge a daily rate (per diem) to students who withdraw from the fall semester by November 9, 2020 and from the spring semester by April 9, 2021.
 After these dates, students will be charged in full for their meal plans and housing.
 There will be a full refund of unused dining dollars (additional purchases only) through the end of each semester.

 - How do I find a roommate?
 Or if I have a roommate in mind, how do we select a room